 It is the culture of damnation from which I must disentangle my mind.
-That a mountain seems immovable, or a situation calicified in demonic dysfunction, or a tragedy appearing only to be ironic and meaningless only means that I've been habituated to the lower habits.
+That a mountain seems immovable, or a situation calicified in demonic dysfunction, or a tragedy appearing only to be ironic and meaningless only means that I've been habituated to the habits of inferno.

 I shake my head, and hear rumors of grace and see angels of revolution.

-It is the cords of determinism that I must sever, so that I and my neighborhood of sun and moon, beasts and children, sisters and brothers, can rise.
+It is the cords of determinism that I must sever: each cord a demonic rejection of being that is goodness, an impossible embrace of Nothing.
+I sever, and persevere Logotherapeutically, so that I and my neighborhood of sun and moon, beasts and children, sisters and brothers, can rise.